einrob/TS_CNN/Traffic_Sign_Classifier.md

 - Trying Xavier initialization of weights
 - Try batch normalization
 - Further experiments with different architectures
-- Examine network performance like it is proposed by optional udacity task in respect to precision and recall performance
+- Examine network performance like it is proposed by optional Udacity task in respect to precision and recall performance
-- Test automation using Tensorboard summarizer to be able to compare a lot of configurations and architecture changes like it is shown here https://youtu.be/eBbEDRsCmv4?t=834 which seems to be awesome
+- Test automation and use Tensorboard summarizer to be able to compare a lot of configurations and architecture changes like it is shown here https://youtu.be/eBbEDRsCmv4?t=834 which seems to be awesome!